You are here

 Nevertheless and regardless of the residual capacity for civilian work, a medical discharge provides a medical opinion that the person is incapacitated for the full range of requirements of Defence service.

-However this ‘default’ authorisation of payment does not extend beyond the start-date of any civilian employment commenced during that same four week period.
+However this ‘default’ authorisation of payment does not extend beyond the start-date of any civilian employment commenced during that same twelve week period.

 The Separation Health Examination (SHE), listing medical conditions, should be used as evidence, in conjunction with the actual MECRB decision, bearing in mind that a MECRB decision may be made several months prior to the actual date of discharge.